Nobly143/alx-low_level_programming/0x10-variadic_functions/README.md

 * Function that prints strings.

 ## File 3
-* Function that prints anything passsed to it .
+* Function that prints anything passsed to it.